Ashlee Cunsolo, PhD

 Royal Society of Canada College of New Scholars, Artists, and Scientists

 Nature Canada Women for Nature Founding Member

-Ashlee Cunsolo, PhD, is a health geographer and the Director of the Labrador Institute of Memorial University.
+Ashlee Cunsolo, PhD, is a health geographer and the founding Dean of the School of Arctic and Subarctic Studies in the Labrador Institute of Memorial University.

 As a community-engaged social science and health researcher working at the intersection of place, culture, health, and environment, Ashlee has a particular interest in the climatic, social, environmental, and cultural determinants of Indigenous health, intercultural learning and dialogue, environmental ethics, and the social justice implications of social, environmental, and health inequality.